ftheberge/GraphMiningNotebooks/README.md

 # Graph Mining Notebooks

-Notebooks and datasets to accompany the textbook "Mining Networks" (working title).
+Notebooks and datasets to accompany the textbook "Mining Complex Networks" by B. Kaminski, P. Pralat and F. Theberge.

 ## Software environment